CharlesWithC/Cough-E/C_application/README.md

 The default build produces a `build/cough-e` executable.
 It can be compiled either as the original floating-point application or as the fixed-point application by passing the corresponding compiler flags.

-**NOTE**: Fixed point is BROKEN while adding precision analysis.
-This is due to changes in `kiss-fftr` where all functions were migrated to C++ templates.
-To fix the problem, relevant fixed point functions must be updated to select correct type when calling `kiss-fftr` functions.

 **NOTE**: `g++` is BROKEN while using templated constant values with external linkage, such as `hann_mfcc_wind`.
 We get "explicit instantiation but no definition available" when compiling `constants.cpp`.
 This issue does not exist on `clang++`.

 #### Folder structure